danmills0/danmills0.github.io/academic.md

 ## Presentations

-Below are a selection of public talks which I have given, along with recordings where I have access to them.
+Below are a selection of my public talks, along with recordings where they exist.

 [**IWQC 2023:** Distributing Circuits Over Heterogeneous, Modular Quantum Computing Networks]({{"/assets/IWQC_DQC_2023.pdf"}})